JuanTorresSoto/Programming-For-Data-Science-in-Business/README.md

 - 👋 Hi, I’m Juan
 - 👀 I’m interested in anything analytics.
 - 🌱 I’m currently learning R and SQL.
+Working on Google Data Analytics Professional Certificate.
-- 📫 How to reach me Twitter:@travolta893
+- 📫 How to reach me Twitter:@travolta93

 <!---
 JuanTorresSoto/JuanTorresSoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.